 So here’s my journal entry for our crazy day in Rome:

 We went to the colosseum first where my ‘coop’ tickets worked like a charm and we got in with a minimal wait.
-It’s difficult to find words to describe it except to say that the blue, blue sky behind the ancient arches was spectacular so will add a picture here.
-We walked from 1 end to the other of each level although we had a hard time finding the way to level 2, finally going up the down staircase.
+It’s difficult to find words to describe it except to say that the blue, blue sky behind the ancient arches was spectacular.
+[Hopefully the gallery below does it justice.]
+We walked from one end to the other of each level although we had a hard time finding the way to level 2, finally going up the down staircase.

-From there we went through the forum and Palatine Hill which was beautiful but confusing and crowded, then to the Campidoglio, and then to Isola Tiberina and a little trattoria where I had a wonderful tuna and tomato salad and a beer.
+From there we went through the forum and Palatine Hill which was beautiful but confusing and crowded, then to the Campidoglio, and on to Isola Tiberina.
+We ate at a little trattoria where I had a wonderful tuna and tomato salad and a beer.
 We strolled back along the Tiber, then found our way back to the hotel where we cleaned up and rested until time to head to the Rome by Night tour.

-We didn’t have too much trouble catching a bus or getting off @ the right stop but I felt sweaty and ratty looking after the hot crowded bus.
+Later that night I wrote: We didn’t have too much trouble catching a bus or getting off at the right stop but I felt sweaty and ratty looking after the hot crowded bus.

 We found our way to the Spanish Steps which are gorgeous at night, and then hooked up with a group of about 12.
 Our guide was fantastic and we strolled from the Steps to the Trevi Fountain stopping at iconic sites including several of the obelisks as well as places where movies were filmed.